 The Advantages and Disadvantages of Cloud-Based-Proxy

 Sometimes similar situations occur in the field of technology.
 For example, as early as 2018, Microsoft published a blog post detailing its position on this approach in the context of proxy-based security for Office365 and cloud-aware security agents.
 In short, Microsoft does not recommend it.
-The company said that proxy servers could cause performance issues, negatively impact support, and unwanted or unexpected behavior.
+The company said that proxy servers could cause performance issues, negatively impact support, and cause unwanted or unexpected behaviour.

-How proxy-based security work?
+How does proxy-based security work?

 What is good for your organization?